Pacific Southwest, Region 9: Superfund

 EPA-sponsored investigation work began in approximately 1992 in order to provide information needed to support a decision whether to propose cleanup of the contaminated sediments.
 In 1992, EPA began an ecological assessment of mercury-related impacts in Lahontan Reservoir and upstream portions of the Carson River.
 The results of the initial ecological assessment are summarized in a report titled “Ecological Risk Assessment Carson River Mercury Site Upstream of Lahontan Dam” (May 1998).
 That study includes the results of analyses of surface water, sediment porewater, sediment, zooplankton, benthic invertebrates (midges), fish (Sacramento blackfish, carp, walleye), and bird blood and feathers (double-crested cormorants, bank swallows) collected from Lahontan Reservoir.
 The samples were collected in 1994 and 1995.
 One of the findings of the assessment was that fish-eating birds and possibly other wildlife at the site were exposed to levels of mercury contamination shown to cause harm to wildlife in other studies.

-The ecological risk assessment at the Carson River site has been more extensive than is typical at Superfund sites, in part because of the absence of any simple or inexpensive cleanup options for the contaminated sediments.
+The ecological risk assessment at the Carson River site has been more extensive than is typical at Superfund sites, in part because of the absence of any simple or inexpensive cleanup options for the contaminated sediments over such an extensive distance (i.e., more than 80 miles).

-Since 1997, most of the investigation work has continued though agreements with the US Geological Survey, the US Fish and Wildlife Service, and university researchers.
-In addition to the ecological effects study carried out in cooperation with the USGS, studies have been completed to examine: i) the formation and degradation of methylmercury in contaminated sediments; ii) whether contaminated sediments in Lahontan Reservoir are a significant source of mercury to wildlife; iii) the transport of mercury in Stillwater National Wildlife Refuge; and iv) loadings of mercury into and from the Lahontan Reservoir.
+Since 1997, most of the investigation work was conducted though agreements with the US Geological Survey, the US Fish and Wildlife Service, and university researchers.
+In addition to the ecological effects study carried out in cooperation with the USGS, studies were completed to examine: i) the formation and degradation of methylmercury in contaminated sediments; ii) whether contaminated sediments in Lahontan Reservoir are a significant source of mercury to wildlife; iii) the transport of mercury in Stillwater National Wildlife Refuge; and iv) loadings of mercury into and from the Lahontan Reservoir.

 In 2013 / 2014, EPA conducted an Optimization Review of the years of investigation data to prioritize and identify significant data gaps.
-This was needed prior to concluding the characterization and starting the final Remedial Investigation / Feasibility Study (RI/FS) report.
-Investigations are expected to continue through at least 2016.
-After the studies are complete, EPA will evaluate the costs and benefits of cleaning up mercury contamination in the river, reservoir, and wetlands and determine what type of cleanup, if any, is warranted.
+This was needed prior to concluding the characterization and starting the final Remedial Investigation (RI) report.
+The river has been divided into four subunits (i.e,, A-D) to address the distinct regions for the assessment.
+They are; A. Mexican Dam (near Carson City) to the Six Mile Canyon Alluvial Fan; B. Six Mile Canyon Alluvial Fan to the Lahontan Reservoir Dam; C. The river below the dam, including the agricultural canals and D. The Terminal Wetlands and Carson Sink.
+The Remedial Investigation is expected to continue through the end of 2016.
+After the studies are complete, EPA will evaluate the costs and benefits of cleaning up mercury contamination in the river, reservoir, and wetlands and determine what type of cleanup, if any, is warranted (Feasibility Study (FS)).
+EPA will share the results of the Remedial Investigation with the impacted communities and seek input on the array of alternatives to evaluate the Feasibility Study.

 Cleanup Results to Date